edgroell/my-movies/README.md

 # My Movies

-This project prompts you with the name of an animal and will provide useful information about all different types of the given animal in a convenient HTML format.
+This app aims at collecting all your favorite movies (or all that you want really) and display this collection into a beautiful HTML frontend.

 ## Installation

-To install this project, simply clone the repository and install the dependencies in requirements.txt using `pip`
+To install this app, simply clone the repository and install the dependencies in requirements.txt using `pip`

 ```bash
    pip install -r requirements.txt